 I am a first generation American, born to Mexican immigrants.
 My four siblings and I all attended Roosevelt High School, where I proudly wore my black and gold playing varsity volleyball, basketball, golf and running track & field.
 A year after graduating, my high school varsity volleyball coach offered me the JV2 Head Coach position, so I returned to Roosevelt’s gym for another three years.
 I’ve been coaching recreation and club teams since, along with teaching skills classes and camps at various Portland schools and community centers.
-I am the Volleyball Programmer at Metro Courts, Inc., Club Director of Metro Volleyball Academy as well as Head Coach for the 16U MVA team.
+Working with children through sports has always been a passion of mine.
+I started a business called Youth Empowered by Sports – YES!, where I focus on the building of mental confidence and toughness of young athletes.
+I am the Volleyball Programmer at Metro Courts, Inc., Club Director of Metro Volleyball Academy as well as Head Coach for the 16U and 14U MVA teams.

 16U Nobles Coach

 I grew up in Kansas City, MO, and went to middle and high school in a very tiny town in southern Missouri (population < 150!).
 While my school did not have boys volleyball, I was fortunate to have enough credits to graduate and in my senior year, I had an opportunity to be a Coach’s Assistant to the Girls Volleyball coach.
 I played basketball throughout middle and high school and started to learn volleyball by assisting with the girls team.